KristianJS/BifiltPH/README.txt

   > cd bin
   > cmake ../perloop-src
   > cmake --build .

+  NB: Persloop requires the boost libraries to install.

-* In misc.py, change the headfolder variable to the full path of wherever you are putting this repo, and also update the persloopfolder variable to wherever you put the PersLoop executable,
+* In misc.py, you can change the headfolder variable to the full path of wherever you are putting this repo (it defaults to where the misc script is).
+You also must update the persloopfolder variable to wherever you put the PersLoop executable,

   e.g. persloopfolder = "~/Persloop-viewer/bin/src/"

   Note it needs to point to the one in /bin/src to work.

 * To run a generic example using existing data, you can do